energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 Dataset is: _collected_, _published as open data_

 ## License
-This data is made available under the [CC BY 4.0](./LICENSE.md) by the [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)
+This data is made available under the [CC BY 4.0](./LICENSE.md) by the [Research Group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

 ## Credits